-This article by Culture Trip gives some insights into the most sophisticated temples in the area.
-Make sure you don’t miss Wat Xieng Thong, a structure dating over 450 years and one of the most important temples in Laos.
-Use this map of Luang Prabang’s temples for reference:
+This article by A Life Without Borders gives some insights into the most sophisticated temples in the area.
+You can also use this map of Luang Prabang’s temples for reference:

 Travel anywhere in the Southeast Asian countryside and before long you’ll see rice paddies.
 For such a staple crop eaten throughout so much of the world, rice farming is incredibly labour-intensive and difficult work.
 You have the opportunity to learn all about it and to experience the process first-hand at the Living Land Company in Luang Prabang.

 Visit this organic community farm located a short way from the historic centre to learn all about rice farming from seed to table.
 You get to participate in every step of the process from planting the seeds, working with a water buffalo to clear the paddy, harvesting the rice, and preparing it to eat.
 Then you get to enjoy the results of your labour with a tasty tray of sweet rice treats.